PICABench: How Far Are We from Physically Realistic Image Editing?: Method

 Our final dataset contains 105,085 instruction-based editing samples distributed across eight physics categories.
 The experimental results in Sec.~\ref{sec:experiments} demonstrate that this pipeline can effectively generate high-quality data, significantly enhancing model performance on physics-aware image editing tasks.

+{ \textbf{Comparison with related works.} PICA-100K is closely related to recent efforts~\cite{chang2025bytemorph, rotstein2025pathways} that utilize video priors on image editing tasks.
+It differs from them in both motivation and methodology.
+ByteMorph~\citep{chang2025bytemorph} is primarily designed for non-rigid image editing, emphasizing visually salient motions such as articulation, deformation, and large pose or viewpoint changes.
+However, focus on large motions may hurt models' ability to keep non-edited region unchanged. ~\cite{rotstein2025pathways} proposes a training-free method, which focuses on zero-shot feasibility.
+It directly leverages a video generation model to simulate the editing process.
+Our work instead targets physical realism, which represents implicit physics principle of real world.
+Also, our data pipeline allows for more controllable generation where the non-edited regions remain stable.}

-\textbf{Training paradigm.} To demonstrate the effectiveness of PICA-100K, we fine-tune FLUX.1-Kontext-dev~\citep{batifol2025flux}, a 12B flow-based diffusion transformer for image editing.
+\textbf{Training paradigm.} To demonstrate the effectiveness of PICA-100K, we fine-tune two representative instruction-based image editing backbones: FLUX.1-Kontext-dev~\citep{batifol2025flux} and Qwen-Image-Edit~\citep{QwenImage}.
 We employ LoRA~\citep{hu2022lora} with a rank of 256 for fine-tuning.
-The model is trained using a batch size of 64 and optimized using the AdamW optimizer with a learning rate of $10^{-5}$.
-The entire fine-tuning procedure is conducted over 10,000 optimization steps on 16 NVIDIA A100 GPUs.
+Both models are trained with an effective global batch size of 64 and optimized using AdamW for 10,000 optimization steps on 16 NVIDIA A100 GPUs.
+The learning rate is set to $10^{-5}$ for FLUX.1-Kontext-dev and $10^{-4}$ for Qwen-Image-Edit.